Shrimp Cocktail Salad

 - 1 to 4 tablespoons prepared horseradish (see notes)

 - 1 large head romaine lettuce, torn into bite-sized pieces

-- 2 ripe avocados, peeled and cut into bite-sized pieces
+- 2 ripe Hass avocados, pitted, peeled and sliced

-Heat the vegetable oil in a large skillet over medium-high heat.
-Add the garlic and shrimp and sauté, stirring constantly until the shrimp turn pink and opaque, 2 to 3 minutes.
-Remove from the heat and set aside to cool to room temperature.
+- Place a large frying pan over medium-high heat.
+Add the shrimp and sauté until they turn pink and opaque, 2 to 4 minutes.
+Remove from the heat and set aside.

-Make the dressing by whisking the chili sauce, horseradish, lemon juice, vegetable oil, mayonnaise, pepper and enough milk to produce a creamy consistency, season with a bit of freshly ground pepper and set aside.
+- Prepare the dressing by whisking the chili sauce, horseradish, lemon juice and mayonnaise together in a small bowl.
+Add just enough milk to produce a creamy consistency, season with a bit of freshly ground pepper and set aside.